Former Israeli PM Olmert, 71, wins early release from prison

-Israel Radio reported that Olmert could be freed as early as Sunday after a parole board decided to cut his sentence by a third, a common practice in Israel for prisoners who have not committed violent crimes.
+Israel Radio reported that Olmert would be freed on Sunday after a parole board decided to cut his sentence by a third, a common practice in Israel for prisoners who have not committed violent crimes.
+The prosecution said it would not appeal the decision.

-But the release might be delayed if prosecutors decide to file an appeal, Shani Eluz, an attorney for Olmert, told reporters.

 "He was very excited.
 He was very happy," Eli Zohar, another Olmert attorney, said of the parole decision.
 "He hopes very much the prosecution service will not ask to delay his release."